RileyZurrin/Expl_CCA_Report_Gen/README.md

       c) Line 24 with full network names (from classification). e.g. C1_Neg_92_TDMN_0.69 / PP_NegL92_AAR_0.57
       d) Line 27 with shortened network names. e.g. DMN_AAR

 vii) Run it!
+The docx should then be in your py project folder.

-viii) Add Table of Contents: References > Table of Contents > Contemporary
+viii) Open docx file and add Table of Contents: References > Table of Contents > Contemporary

 ix) Adjust "Summary of Study, Networks, Conditions, and Behavioural Data" Section with task information.